 Sacramento County requires permitting of any grading be pursuant to County Ordinance 16.44 et seq.
 The grading permit, including an erosion and sediment control plan, is prepared as part of the site improvement permit review submitted to the Planning Department prior to construction.
 After construction, the site will be designed to drain stormwater runoff to an on-site detention pond.
-From the detention pond, the stormwater will be discharged into b Represents 25-acre area, which currently drains factored for surface condition.

-Clay Creek, which runs along the north side of the project site.
-The peak discharge from the detention pond will be regulated to less than the pre-construction flow rate for the 10-year storm.
+From the detention pond, the stormwater will be discharged into to Clay Creek, which runs along the north side of the project site.
+The peak discharge from the project site detention pond will-would be regulated to less than the pre-construction flow rate for the 10-year storm.
 Figure 8.14-4 shows the post-construction runoff and drainage patterns.
 Table 8.14-7 indicates the total stormwater runoff after construction for the 25-acre portion of the developed site that will drain to the stormwater detention pond via a system of pipes, channels, and drains.
-The cooling tower, landscaping, and natural areas will cover the remaining portion of the 30-acre developed site.
-The post-construction stormwater runoff from these areas will be less than the pre-construction runoff as a result of the stormwater captured in the cooling tower.
+The cooling tower, landscaping, and natural areas will cover the remaining portion of the 350-acre developed site.
+The post-construction stormwater runoff from these areas will be less than the pre-construction stormwater runoff from these areas will be less than the pre-construction stormwater runoff from these areas will be less than the pre-construction stormwater runoff from these areas will be less than the pre-construction stormwater runoff from these areas will be less than the pre-construction runoff as a result of the stormwater captured in the cooling tower.